 There is relatively little waste, and no harmful chemicals can leak out to environmental surroundings.
 TENCEL also farms eucalyptus trees grown solely to make lyocell—rather than cutting down eucalyptus trees in the wild—and also sources cellulose from renewable raw material, such as beech wood, for the wood pulp.

 What are the Benefits of Lyocell Materials?

 There are many benefits of using lyocell as a fabric, but the biggest benefit is its small footprint, especially when compared to textiles such as cotton and polyester.
 Also, when the lyocell comes from a manufacturer like TENCEL, harsh chemicals such as bleach or chlorine are not used in production, cutting down on emissions even further.

 More benefits of lyocell include durability, softness, and a slight cool-to-the-touch sensation—a particular benefit to those who sleep hot.
 It’s very strong, easy to clean, and drapes well.
 Lyocell is often used to supplement other fiber blends in order to strengthen, soften, or add durability.

 Lyocell is an innovative fabric that is far more efficient than cotton or polyester.
 The growth and cultivation of TENCEL eucalyptus trees reduce the need for pesticides—they’re organic!—and very little water is needed to produce TENCEL.
 In fact, a main environmental criticism of cotton is the large amount of water it needs to be produced.
-For reference, than what is required to make lyocell fibers.
+For reference, cotton takes 10 to 20 times more water than what is required to make lyocell fibers.